 Men urged to check for signs of breast cancer

-He said that while the disease is rare in men, representing about one per cent of all cancer cases, it is important for men to remain aware and to report to their general practitioners any lumps on the breast or chest.
+He said that while the disease is rare in males, representing about one per cent of all cancer cases, it is important for men to remain aware and to report to their general practitioner any lumps on the breast or chest.

 Breast cancer in men usually presents itself as a lump in the chest, dimpling of the skin or changes in the nipple.